Youssefbenhammouda/DBMS-IndexFive/Logical Design/relational schema.md

 **Description:**
-This table represents the `Appoitment` entity,including:
+This table represents the `Appointment` entity,including:
 Status,and Reason,uniquely identified by the `CAID` primary key.

 ---